emora-chat/emora_stdm/docs/NoviceTutorial.md

 }
 ```
 The top-level dictionary needs a `'state'` entry with a value corresponding to the initial state of the DialogueFlow object.
-This allows DialogueFlow to know where in the conversation you want this content to happen.
+This allows DialogueFlow to know where to put the content you specified in the dictionary.

 ```python3
 chatbot.load_transitions(transitions)
 ```
 Okay!
-Now we just need to load the transition dictionary we made into the DialogueFlow object...
+We just need to load the transition dictionary we made into the DialogueFlow object.
+Now we can run our chatbot to test it.

 ### Running the Chatbot